NZpatelK/Food-Saver/README.md

 While the app is still in the development phase, I am excited to showcase its current features 💡.
 As I continue to work on this project, I am confident that I will bring even more useful and user-friendly features to the table.

 In conclusion, the Food Saver app is the perfect solution to reducing food waste, saving money, and promoting a sustainable planet.
-Thank you for your interest in my project,
+Thank you for your interest in my project.